zeroluck/docs/sources/cluster/index.md

 openssl x509 -req -days 600 -in /etc/csync2_ssl_cert.csr -signkey /etc/csync 2_ssl_key.pem \
 -out /etc/csync2_ssl_cert.pem
 ```
+In case you've compiled csync from sources you may opt to just run `# make cert` while in the sources' directory, it will do everything for you.

 <ol start ="7">
 <li> Add IP and hostnames in the <code>hosts</code> file.
 In the hosts file example below <code>host-1</code> is called <code>idp1.gluu.org</code> and <code>host-2</code> is called <code>idp2.gluu.org</code></li>